U.S. Government Phasing Out Paper Checks: Switch to Direct Deposit at ACE

 What are some examples of federal government payments by paper check?

-Who will this Executive Order about paper checks affect the most?
+Who could this Executive Order about paper checks affect the most?

 Those who receive federal tax refunds and benefits from the Social Security Administration (SSA) are most impacted by the Executive Order, followed by veterans and federal retirees.

-As of the latest information available, the total number of people impacted from these three groups is approximately 10,588,434.
+As of the latest information available, the total number of people who could be impacted in these three groups is approximately 10,500,717.

-How is the U.S. government letting people know about the Executive Order
+How is the Treasury Department informing people about the Executive Order?

-While the U.S. Treasury Department promises to coordinate a “comprehensive public awareness campaign” to help federal government payment recipients access and set up digital payment options, we at ACE encourage you not to wait for them to contact you.
-We’re here to help you right now with setting up Direct Deposit so you know you will continue to receive your payments, just by a different method.
+The good news is: you don’t have to wait for a federal agency to contact you!
+ACE is here to help you right now with setting up Direct Deposit so you know you will continue to receive your payments, just by a different method.

 *Based on a comparison of Direct Deposit to a mailed paper check.